FOR IMMEDIATE RELEASE

 COLUMBUS – Ohio’s Best Journalism Contest, sponsored by the Cincinnati, Cleveland and Columbus Society of Professional Journalists (SPJ) chapters statewide, announced its 2019 awards today.
 There were 301 awards announced out of 624 entries submitted.

 The categories include large circulation print (75,000 or greater), small circulation print (fewer than 75,000), radio, television, digital media, trade organizations, freelance and college.
 Click here for a full list of categories.

 Best of Show distinctions are awarded in all categories except college.
-Entries were for work done in 2016.
-The Long Island Press Club did judging.
+Entries were for work done in 2018.
+Journalists from Detroit and Pennsylvania served as judges.

 Journalists, who work for newspaper, magazines, radio, television, trade, online and college media in Ohio and adjacent states that have significant reach into Ohio were eligible to submit entries, as well as freelance journalists, who are Ohio residents, regardless of where their work is published, broadcast or webcast.
 Entrants did not need to be members of the Society of Professional Journalists.

 Ohio’s Best Journalism is the only Ohio competition that honors journalists who fulfill the SPJ mission: defense of the First Amendment, support of literacy, resistance to censorship, advocacy for openness of public records and meetings, media self-criticism and community service.

 Attention journalists/editors/entry submitters: Please review the list of winners carefully and confirm that the individual and/or individuals listed in the column “Name on Award” are the names that should appear on the awards.
 Please also confirm that the name of the publication attached to your award is correct.
 If changes are needed, please email Sarah Mills Bacha at firstname.lastname@example.org as soon as possible.